 As I mentioned above, PUBG has earned more than $1 billion from the desktop version only.
-The mobile version is also adding a significant percentage in the total revenue.
+The mobile version is also adding a significant percentage to the total revenue.

-According to the reports of Superdata, PUBG has made around $2 billion in 2018, making it one of the best selling gaming titles of the year.
+According to the reports of Superdata, PUBG made around $2 billion in 2018, making it one of the best-selling gaming titles of the year.

 That’s why we must understand the pricing strategy of PUBG.